 Relationship: Neither you nor anyone else is claiming him or her as a qualifying child dependent.

-Income: They earned a gross income of less than $4,150, for tax year 2019, which you'll report on your 2020 tax returns.
-For tax year 2020, the income limit to qualify is $4,300.
+Income: They earned a gross income of less than $4,400, for tax year 2022, which you'll report on your 2023 tax returns.
 There are some exceptions for dependents who have a disability.

 Support: You must have provided more than half of their support during the year, unless you have a multiple-support agreement for the dependent with another person, or the dependent is a child of divorced or separated parents, or is a victim of kidnapping.

-Filing status: If he or she is married and files jointly, you can’t claim him or her as a dependent.
+Filing status: If they are married and file jointly, you can’t claim them as a dependent.

 Legality: Your relationship to the dependent doesn’t violate local law.